Danijel-Korent/almostOS/README.md

 # almostOS
 Something almost but not quite entirely unlike OS.
 Writing an OS as I go, for my own amusement and fun (some would say I'm a very boring person).
 Therefore there are no big upfront plans for architecture, everything is done ad-hoc and improved iteratively later.

-**Current state:** It's basically just a bootable shell-like program at the moment (as there is no resource management yet), with a "dump" command similar to hexdump and a very unhelpful "help" command
+**Current state:** It's basically just a bootable shell-like program at the moment (as there is no resource management yet), with a command "dump" (similar to hexdump), and a very unhelpful "help" command

 It's at a very early stage.
 It boots, but currently it can only output text to the screen and read the input from the keyboard.
-I'm not sure in which direction I will go with this project, but I will definitely at least implement an ATA driver and some file system parser/driver.
-Had only tested it on QEMU and Bosch x86 PC emulator, but in theory it should also boot on VirtualBox/VMWare.
+I'm not sure in which direction I will go with this project, but I will definitely at least implement an ATA driver and some file system driver.
+Had only tested it on QEMU and Bosch x86 PC emulator, but in theory, it should also boot on VirtualBox/VMWare.

 #### It's ugly, but not ugly enough to be rejected by GRUB
 ![almostOS](/almostOS.png?raw=true "almostOS")